YuvalMualem/SH-ionicity-RSP-ODP-hardness/README.md

    Those models are used to classify new materials.

-   This is found in `Classification ML Models.ipynb` (Figures 2, 3, 5 and Table 1 in main text).
+   This is found in `Classification ML Models.ipynb` (Figures 4, 6 in main text).